happner/happner-suite/packages/happn-cluster/README.md

 the `thundering herd` (of clients) from settling all their sockets permanently onto the first started node.
 For backwards compatibility, if minimumPeers is set, and config.cluster is not, config.cluster will be created as `{*this.serviceName*: this.minimumPeers }`

-## Deployment orchestration and automation

-Details of automating happn-cluster using Docker and Ansible can be found here: [https://github.com/happner/happner-ansible-orchestration](https://github.com/happner/happner-ansible-orchestration).